The Society of Folk Dance Historians (SFDH)

 Soon, Vyts was traveling continuously and by 1940 teaching folk dance all over the United States in more than 200 colleges, universities, recreational centers, and other venues.
 Throughout the years, Vyts left an indelible impression on the psyche of the vast of majority of folk dancers in America.

-The list of Vyt's superlative "firsts" include organization of the first Lithuanian folk dance club in the world in 1933; the first "kolo" (Yugoslav circle dances) club in the United States to perform before non-ethnic audiences; presented the first folk ballet that combined song, dance, and customs of ethnic authenticity; the first Hindu folk ballet in the United States; the first international folk festival in the southern United States; the first international folk dance teacher to tour Canada; organized the first Isreli group in St. Louis, Missouri; and presented the first ecumenical Easter Passion Play in Fairhope, Alabama.
+The list of Vyt's superlative "firsts" include organization of the first Lithuanian folk dance club in the world in 1933; the first "Kolo" (Serbian and Croatian circle dances) club in the United States to perform before non-ethnic audiences; presented the first folk ballet that combined song, dance, and customs of ethnic authenticity; the first Hindu folk ballet in the United States; the first international folk festival in the southern United States; the first international folk dance teacher to tour Canada; organized the first Israeli group in St. Louis, Missouri; and presented the first ecumenical Easter Passion Play in Fairhope, Alabama.

 In 1942, Vyts joined the faculty of the School of Organic Education in Fairhope, Alabama, as a folk dance instructor.
 In the fall of 1943, he was hospitalized for a tubercular throat, which in those days was treated with "absolute rest" and "fresh air."
 (Vyts surmised that the long hours using benzine during his job in the fur shop contributed to this condition.)
 From his bed he maintained correspondence with fellow folk dancers, especially those who were drafted for the war, through hand-written notes that were typed and mimeographed by a friend.
 By September, 1944, the mimeographed one-pager became a printed four-pager, which he called Viltis ("hope") to express hope that the war would end and that he would be cured.
 Thus originated the first major international folk dance magazine, devoted to folk customs and arts, especially folk dances, illustrated and printed in English, with a circulation topping 2,500.
 Vyts was released from institutional care in 1945, but with a barely audible voice.

 In 1950, while on a teaching tour of the eastern states, he collapsed and was diagnosed as having tuberculosis throughout his body.
 At 80 pounds, he was transferred from a Chicago hospital to Denver's Medical Center where he lost his left kidney and much of his hearing.
 After a long period of recuperation, he moved to San Diego, California, for the milder weather.
-There, he resumed his typically active program of teaching and presenting folk dances and formed the Viltis Dancers, mostly from local Lithuanians with a scattering of non-Liths such as Dick Oakes, at that time stationed as a medic at the Naval Hospital in Balboa Park.
+There, he resumed his typically active program of teaching and presenting folk dances and formed the Viltis Dancers, mostly from local Lithuanians with a scattering of non-Liths such as Dick Oakes (at that time stationed as a medic at the Naval Hospital in Balboa Park) and Juni Yacher (a fine San Diego Polish dancer).

 In 1952, John Filcich started the California Kolo Festival in San Francisco as a fundraiser for his friend Vyts Beliajus who was ill.
-Vyts taught several Balkan kolo dances there and started a Balkan dancing craze throughout the country.
-Vyts was on the staff of the Stockton Folk Dance Camp for 22 years and taught at Kentucky Dance Institute, Maine Folk Dance Camp, Lighted Lantern in Colorado, Texas Folk Dance Camp, Oaxaca (Mexico) Camp, and many others.
+Vyts taught several Balkan Kolo dances there and started a Balkan< dancing craze throughout the country.
+Vyts was on the staff of the Stockton Folk Dance Camp for twenty-two years and taught at Kentucky Dance Institute, Maine Folk Dance Camp, Lighted Lantern in Colorado, Texas Folk Dance Camp, Oaxaca Camp (Mexico), and many others.
 He made dedicated appearances at such diverse venues as the annual Christmas concert at Brigham Young University in Provo, Utah; Milwaukee’s Holiday Folk Fair; California Folk Federation and Canadian events and others.
 Vyts also made international junkets.

 In 1958, Vyts moved back to Denver, only to discover he had cancer of the right lung, part of which had to be removed.
 As soon as he regained his health, he was back on the road, often using assistants to demonstrate what he taught.
 Denver became his permanent home base where he lived out his life as a respected community member.
 In the 1970s, he became a member of the executive board of the Colorado Folk Arts Council, serving with Dick Oakes, who had moved to Boulder from Los Angeles for a year and a half.
 In 1973, Vyts brought international folk dancing to tiny Gilpin County, Colorado, when he taught a group of novice folk dancers at the Belvidere Theatre in Central City on Sundays.
 In 1986, Vyts was one of the four people who formed the National Folk Organization.